 Every time we upgrade Lightroom we have a great chance to get a fresh start, shed bad habits, and tweak our workflow.
 Customizing one’s process in Lightroom and reducing dependency upon Photoshop is the key to having a smart, efficient workflow that minimizes our time at the computer and maximizes time spent making images.
 I’ve been spending the last few months visiting with pros in their studios, auditing their workflows and getting them started on the right foot with Lightroom 4.
 Here’s are some of the common suggestions that I’m encouraging people to do: (more…)

 I have been testing the new i1Pro 2 (codenamed “Raven”) since May of last year.
-Xrite’s spectrophotometers have evolved considerably since the original i1Pro, so with this next generation device they’ve completely redesigned it from the inside out, and all of the accessories that go with it.
-It’s a versatile, handheld device that has a lot of advantages over it’s predecessor.
+Xrite’s spectrophotometers have evolved considerably since the original i1Pro, buy more about so with this next generation device they’ve completely redesigned it from the inside out, link and all of the accessories that go with it.
+It’s a versatile, cure handheld device that has a lot of advantages over it’s predecessor.
 With dual light-sources, the i1Pro2 is capable of taking measurements with or without UV information. i1Pro People will particularly love using the new LCD display adapter with it’s comfy beanbag counterweight.
 The projector stand is surprisingly solid and well made.
 There’s a new spot measuring adapter who’s swinging nature makes it easy to take a variety of spot measurements quickly in the same way that offset press devices do.
 In addition to the usual audio feedback, when measuring strips the i1Pro2 has colored lights that indicate successful or unsuccessful measurements.
 The colored lights also indicate the direction for your next scan.
 It’s these small tweaks that make the new device really nice to use.
 The Raven has a different shape than the previous i1Pro so the old accessories (more…)

 Recently I wrote an article on “Using ColorPort for QTR grayscale measurement and profiling.”
 Today I’d like to talk about using i1Profiler v1.3 for QTR grayscale measurement and profiling.
 I’ve been using i1Profiler’s new “Measure Reference Chart” feature and the new i1Pro2 “Raven” device for a year and now that it’s officially released I can tell you about it.